Improving Scheduled Sampling with Elastic Weight Consolidation for Neural Machine Translation: Experiments

 \section{Experiments}

-In this section, we apply the methods discussed in Section~\ref{sec:analysis-ss} to examine if models trained with scheduled sampling ignore the generated prefixes and also determine whether scheduled sampling causes catastrophic forgetting.
+In this section we apply the methods discussed in Section~\ref{sec:analysis-ss} to examine if training with scheduled sampling leads to models ignoring the prefixes, and also determine whether scheduled sampling causes catastrophic forgetting.